LAstroNomer/Sitnikov_problem/ReadMe.md

     \end{cases}
 $$

 This system we solve in our algorithm.
+When we output the results, we go back from E to t.

 ### How to use
 ***